evelynnenguyen/MSA2020-backend-api/README.md

 ```

 In the above over-simplified demonstration, you may not see the immediate advantage of using the API.
 However, when the business logic grows larger or our application becomes more complex, the **API allows** us to directly act without the need to write the low-level query code repeatedly.

+There is a small documentations on interaction between Database and API [here](DB-API.md).
+Have a look at it if you are still not sure how they work together.

 # 2. Model